amunozj/GRPSSN/README.md

 ```
 backend      : TkAgg
 ```
-And comment out this line with #.
+Comment out this line with a leading '#'.
 This change sets the matplotlib backend to use the default non-interactive  version.
-Interactive versions of the matplotlib backend (like Tkinter based backend shown above) can cause issues with multiprocessing.
+Interactive versions of the matplotlib backend (like the Tkinter based backend shown above) can cause issues with multiprocessing.